 - promotes private sector engagement to foster corporate social responsibility in achieving development goals

 The partners include ministries, schools, technical and vocational colleges, municipalities, universities, national sports associations, local and international non-governmental organisations.

-The first phase of the project between 2014 and 2019 recorded a total of 130 sports facilities have been built or rehabilitated in 10 countries so far, benefiting more than 490,000 children and young people.
-Eighty-eight percent of the organisations running the sports facilities have a booking plan that promotes the sustainable use of the grounds.
-Almost 90 percent of all the partner organisations with sports facilities have strategies to integrate the Sport for Development approach into their offers.
-So far, around 620 trainers have been trained to integrate the Sport for Development approach into their trainings.
+The first phase of the project between 2014 and 2019 recorded a total of 130 sports facilities have been built or rehabilitated in 12 countries, benefiting more than 651,000 children and young people.
+90 percent of the organisations running the sports facilities have a booking plan that promotes the sustainable use of the grounds.
+More than 90 percent of all the partner organisations with sports facilities have strategies to integrate the Sport for Development approach into their offers.
+Around 650 trainers have been trained to integrate the Sport for Development approach into their trainings.
 They have an important part to play as role models for children and young people, both on and off the field.
 Almost all the Sport for Development trainers receiving support have shown to provide high-quality training in line with pre-defined standards.
 More than 190 instructors have received training on the Sport for Development methodology.
 They act as multipliers to train other trainers.
-Around 9,400 children and young people regularly take part in trainings promoting life skills, education and prevention of violence.
+Around 15,000 children and young people regularly take part in trainings promoting life skills, education and prevention of violence

 In Namibia, the Ministry of Education and the Ministry of Sport are integrating the Sport for Development approach into national curricula for secondary schools.